 - The first step in understanding sales is to separate distribution and velocity.

 - Velocity is always some measure of sales divided by some measure of distribution.

 - When looking within one market (not across markets), you can use either Sales per Point of Distribution (SPPD) or Sales per Million (Sales per $MM ACV).

 - When looking across markets, use Sales per Million.
 Do not use SPPD.

 Need help incorporating velocity into your analysis or presenting your sales rate findings to a non-expert audience?
-Contact us for free 30-minute consultation.
+Contact us to learn more about our consulting services.
 We provide analytic support, hands-on analysis, and syndicated data training for individuals and groups.

 Did you find this article useful?
 Subscribe to CPG Data Tip Sheet to get future posts delivered to your email in-box.
 We publish articles every 2-3 weeks.
 We will not share your email address with anyone.